hustvl/4DGaussians/README.md

 Some source code of ours is borrowed from [3DGS](https://github.com/graphdeco-inria/gaussian-splatting), [k-planes](https://github.com/Giodiro/kplanes_nerfstudio),[HexPlane](https://github.com/Caoang327/HexPlane), [TiNeuVox](https://github.com/hustvl/TiNeuVox).
 We sincerely appreciate the excellent works of these authors.

+## Acknowledgement

+We would like to express our sincere gratitude to @zhouzhenghong-gt for his revisions to our code and discussions on the content of our paper.
 ## Citation
 If you find this repository/work helpful in your research, welcome to cite the paper and give a ⭐.
 ```